cold-soda-jay/blenderMotorFactoryVer2.0/README.md

 This is an blender addon which can create motor.
 We parameterized many features of a motor and so user can generate various model in same type but different parameters.

+**This is an extended version of** [Blender Mortor Factory](https://github.com/cold-soda-jay/blenderMotorFactory).
+The main different between two version is that in thsi version the inner parts of motor will also be generated.
+Including hears and rotor.

 ## 1. Installation